Extraordinarii: Recruitment

 Almost all the details we know of the extraordinarii are described to us in The Histories of the ancient Greek historian Polybius.
 The standard Consular army of the Republic was made up of two legions and a comparable number of Italian allied troops, termed the alae.
 In theory, the alae would be the same size as the legions, except for the cavalry, which was tripled; so, a standard ala would contain about 900 cavalry and 4,200 foot.
 In practice, there was often more allied infantry than Roman infantry; for instance, the four legions (numbering 15,000 Roman infantry) were supported by 20,000 allied infantry at the Battle of the Trebia.

 From the whole force of the alae, the Consul would request the praefecti sociorum (commanders of the allied forces) to select for the extraordinarii about a third of the cavalry (the equites extraordinarii) and a fifth of the infantry (the pedites extraordinarii) of those men best fitted for service.
 The extraordinarii for a standard consular army as described by Polybius would thus number 600 cavalry and 1,680 infantry.
-Like the rest of the alae, the extraordinarii are divided into Maniples, turmae and later, cohorts.
+Like the rest of the alae, the extraordinarii are divided into cohorts and turmae.

 The members of the extraordinarii were picked by the prefects based on who had the best character and the best experience.

 Usage

 On the march, the extraordinarii had the dangerous privilege of leading the army, though they could also be used as a rearguard if the army was threatened from that direction.
 They would also be used for other perilous tasks, such as pickets and reconnaissance.
 The extraordinarii also served as the general's reserves and an elite fighting force.

 In camp, the extraordinarii had their tents in the command section of the Roman army camp, just behind the tents of the tribune.
 The equites extraordinarii were camped closest to the command tents, along with the household troops of the consul (i.e., volunteers); while the pedites extraordinarii were camped behind them closes to the camp walls.
 During the early and middle Republic the evocati and some members of the extraordinarii also served as a bodyguard for the general.